-This charter issue is being addressed by the WG's creation and deliberation of the IGO-INGO Protection Matrix tool which can be found on the ICANN Wiki.
-Details of the proposed recommendation options can be found in Sections 4.3-4.6 below.
+This charter issue has been addressed by the WG's creation and deliberation about the issues identified in the IGO-INGO Protection Matrix tool28 and using other work products which can be found on the ICANN Wiki.
+Details of the proposed recommendation options can be found in Sections 5 below.

-&lt;sup>21 IGO-INGO Protection Matrix: https://community.icann.org/display/GWGTCT/IGO-INGO+Protections+Matrix
+28 IGO-INGO Protection Matrix: https://community.icann.org/display/GWGTCT/IGO-INGO+Protections+Matrix